danielnuriyev/danielnuriyev.github.io/spirituality-in-judaism.md

 - Everything that we perceive is a tool that a soul can use.
 Tools are the mind, the feelings, the body, the world around.
 Commandments mandate the perfect way a soul can use a tool.
 'Mandate' because a soul must be proactive in the world.
 - When a soul uses a tool, the soul flows into the tool.
 The tool itself becomes a channel for the soul.
 The tool comes closer to its ideal structure and function by becoming more pure and energized.
 - The location of the awareness is also a tool.
 In some cases you have to focus on the physical commandment.
 In other cases you are free to keep the awareness in the soul or higher/deeper (God!)
+- In addition, when you follow Torah's world view,
+  - you live inside the Divine who is Initinite and everywhere.
+You are constantly surrounded by Inifinite Wizdom and Care.
+You are in constant interaction with the Inifinite.
+  - You perceive others as souls at various levels of awareness.
+And naturally you start treating others with Compassion and with Care, like God Himself.

+This is what it feels when you observe the commandments as designed.
+Although we Jews observe the commandments simply because God told us to, like loving kids.
+We don't need any other reason.
+This is the punchline of being Jewish!
+Deeper experiences are natural but are neither the reason nor our goal.
+On the contrary, aiming for experiences makes a practice not sincere and dependent, not free.

 TO CONTINUE